symfony-tr/symfony-docs-tr/book/security.rst

 In fact, anything in Symfony can be protected using a strategy similar to the one seen in the previous section.
-For example, suppose you have a service (i.e. a PHP class) whose job is to send emails from one user to another.
+For example, suppose you have a service (Örn:  a PHP class) whose job is to send emails from one user to another.
 You can restrict use of this class - no matter where it's being used from - to users that have a specific role.